by R.J. Jacob

 Those who wish to stay in control of things, replenish their ranks, and retain individuals of strength and honor should consider small, strong, relatively anarchistic polyglot confederations.
 A small system is secure because it is strong, not because it is big.
 Small and strong means the system is solid yet remains adaptable and able to make adjustments when the enemy or competition changes.
 Small and strong means things are personal.
 Small and strong means the elite are kept at sword length.

 Of course, this is not to say all bigness is necessarily bad.
 I think virtues of smallness should be applied only where necessary.
 Humans do remarkable things and bigness can be beautiful in many ways.
 The multi-ethnic empires of the Ottoman Dynasty and House of Habsburg managed to provide a decent deal of independence and self-determination to many of its regions, communities, and ethno-cultural groups.
-But as time has shown, it’s rare for bigness to stay intelligent for very long.
+But as the years roll by, it’s rare for bigness to stay intelligent for very long.